-Shatavari is part of the Asparagus racemosus family.
-It originates from India.
-It likes to grow in tropical environments, but can also thrive in more arid environments.
-The roots are long and tuberous with thorny, climbing stems that have sweet smelling white flowers that produce red berries.
+Shatavari is part of the Asparagus racemosus family and originates from India.
+It likes to grow in tropical environments but can also thrive in more arid climates.
+The roots are long and tuberous with thorny, climbing stems with sweet-smelling white flowers that produce red berries.
 The root is the part of the plant typically used.

 Risks and cautions:

-- Shatavari has a diuretic effect so should not be taken with other diuretic medications without speaking to your healthcare provider first
+Shatavari has a diuretic effect, so it should not be taken with other diuretic medications without speaking to your healthcare provider first.

 Shatavari has a long history as a health tonic and a supportive lactation supplement.
 It has also been used to support men’s reproductive health and increase sperm count.
 (7) Both men and women can benefit from the many health-promoting benefits of Shatavari, known as the “Queen of herbs”.